coopernurse/barrister-site/index.md

 ## Polyglot RPC Made Easy

 * Define your interface in a human readable IDL
 * Run `barrister` to convert IDL to JSON and produce [docco style HTML docs](http://jashkenas.github.com/docco/) for your interface
 * Write your server implementation
 * Consume it

+## What's it good for?

+Consider Barrister whenever you're developing a web service that you want to expose internally or externally.
+My goal is to provide some of the type safety you get with tools like SOAP, Thrift, or Protocol Buffers, but with less tooling.
+For example, Barrister doesn't require code generation for dynamic languages, but can optionally generate code for languages like Java that benefit from compile time checks.

 ## Barrister in 3 minutes

 Say you write a file called `calc.idl`: